Pretty Little Butterfly Cakes (aka Fairy Cakes)

 I so MISS morning tea, done properly.
 It doesn’t seem to be much of a thing here in the US, but I live in hope that it eventually catches on.

-When I lived in Brisbane (Australia), there was this little place I liked to stop by and grab a mid morning treat – and I almost always went for butterfly cakes.
-Fluffy cupcakes with “proper filling” aka, not frosting, topped with sprinkles.
-Yes please!
-They’re known and fairy cakes in some parts of the world, but whatever you call them – they’re super fun and delicious!
+When I lived in Brisbane (Australia), there was a little spot where I’d always grab a mid-morning treat.
+I almost always went for butterfly cakes.
+Soft cupcakes filled with cream instead of frosting, topped with sprinkles.
+You might know them as fairy cakes, but either way, they’re fun and delicious.

 How to make Butterfly Cakes